 I’ve also had many friends lament about getting sick from eating food and drinking fruit juice on a certain airline and it’s really hard to check the validity of those claims but it does have me hesitant to eat and drink freely when we fly on this airline.
 It should be noted that we’ve flown on this airline 5 times and any illness or discomfort we have felt would be very difficult to attribute to them due to all the other things we ate and drank before and after the flights.

 Sometimes, it might not be what you ate or drank or how your stomach and system respond to it; over-consumption of alcohol, salty, and fatty foods can make you feel terrible, especially if you’re on an airplane.
-Add eating spicy foods, jet-lag, and being dehydrated to the list and you are left with a plethora of suspects, with no real clues as at what happen but a theory.
-Another less talked about culprit is how the pressurization of the cabin can make gas expand in the GI tract and cause severe cramping in some individuals and the effects can bother people for up to 24 hours after you’ve landed.
+Add eating spicy foods, jet-lag, and being dehydrated to the list and you are left with a plethora of suspects, with no real clues.
+Another less talked about culprit is how the pressurization of the cabin can make gas expand in the GI tract and cause severe cramping in some individuals and the effects can bother people for up to 24 hours after they’ve landed.

 We would be lying if we said we don’t worry but in the end, we’ve had some unique meals and experiences that are truly memorable and a big part of why we travel.
 If there is one trend that seems common, especially in the Newsweek interview with Anthony Bourdain in 2016 it’s that eating local food in busy places does seem to be less risky and anyone wanting a Caesar salad or cheeseburger should wait until they are back home!

 Have you gotten sick while traveling?
 If so, do you know what it was?
 Do you stick to local food?
 Do you only eat at the hotel?
 Any tips or stories to share?